EuropePMC/techblog/drafts/2017-11-21-swagger-documentation-customization.md

 </body>
 {% endhighlight %}

-The javascript object SwaggerUi will load the API documentation described at the value specified inside the url property and will place it inside the dom identified by the dom_id property value.
+The javascript object SwaggerUi will load the API documentation described through the url property and will place it inside the dom identified by the dom_id property value.
 Below there's the list of the properties that it is possible to set for the  SwaggerUi object:

 <table>